Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 **Chess is a universal metaphor.** Learning the basics of programming is as easy as the rules of this strategy, and beginning programming resembles the first games: _blitz_, enjoyable, and considerably advancing.

-The qualitative progress will abruptly slow down in excellence at a certain complexity level.
-In chess, there are blunders or positional traps of even a slightly better opponent.
+Trying to play on the next level one either blunders too oft or a slightly better opponent lures into positional traps.
 In software, writing cool features won't make up a great design.

 Then you realize the enormous complexity behind the curtain of naive impressions, and that you won't progress without theorizing yourself.